jfly/dotfiles/README.md

 - `useradd -m -G wheel -s /bin/bash jeremy && passwd jeremy` - create user and set their password

 - `pacman -S git python` - install dependencies to install jfly/dotfiles
-- `git checkout https://github.com/jfly/dotfiles.git && cd dotfiles && ./install` - you probably want to `rm ~/.bashrc` first, as dotbot will not clobber it for you.
+- `git clone https://github.com/jfly/dotfiles.git && cd dotfiles && ./install` - you probably want to `rm ~/.bashrc` first, as dotbot will not clobber it for you.

 ## Setting up x11 and xmonad